jacobmendoza/jacobmendoza.github.io/_posts/2016-04-03-thoughts-on-designing-for-maintainability.markdown

 make sure that you find some mechanism to respect the context.
 For instance, in .NET you will find the InnerException property, and Throwable.getCause() for Java.

 Unless you have a good reason, it should only be one place for logging.
-Is easy to find codebases where writing the exception to the log happens in several places leading to duplications.
+It is easy to find codebases where writing the exception to the log happens in several places leading to duplications.
 It really makes harder to read the logs.

 # Code Reviews

 Keep the code review thorough.
-Sometimes achieve "loose coupling" requires a high level of attention to detail that can be tricky when you are close to your deadline. **Good, honest and sincere feedback from your peers is a rare gift**.
+Sometimes achieving "loose coupling" requires a high level of attention to detail that can be tricky when you are close to your deadline. **Good, honest and sincere feedback from your peers is a rare gift**.
 Use it.

 I know that 'code coverage' is controversial metric, more meaningful to find untested parts of the codebase than as a numeric